🔰 Introduction to Robo-Advisors

 (7) SigFig Robo Advisors (Alexa=51,000)

-SigFig manages your investments without having to transfer your funds.
-SigFig offers two financial services, the Asset Management service, and the Diversified Income service.
-SigFig offers several financial tools such as portfolio rebalancing, re-investing dividends, tax loss harvesting, and whitelisting.
-These are some key points for SigFig's robo-advisor services:
+SigFig manages your investments without requiring you to transfer your funds.
+It offers two main financial services: Asset Management and Diversified Income.
+SigFig provides several tools, including portfolio rebalancing, dividend reinvestment, tax-loss harvesting, and whitelisting.
+Here are some key points of SigFig's robo-advisor services:

 -